saucelabs/sauce-docs/docs/test-fairy/integrations/smtp-gmail.md

 4. **Allow** TestFairy access to the account:
    <img src={useBaseUrl('/img/test-fairy/integrations/smtp-gmail/gmail-3.png')} alt="allow access"/>

-   You will get a **confirmation message** instead of the **Authorize Google Apps (Gmail API)** for successful integration.
+   You get a **confirmation message** instead of the **Authorize Google Apps (Gmail API)** for successful integration.

-   Clicking **revoke** will disconnect the integration.
+   Clicking **revoke** disconnects the integration.
    <img src={useBaseUrl('/img/test-fairy/integrations/smtp-gmail/gmail-4.png')} alt="confirmation message"/>

-5. In the main screen, you will see the new Gmail integration in the Active Integrations table:
+5. In the main screen, you see the new Gmail integration in the Active Integrations table:
    <img src={useBaseUrl('/img/test-fairy/integrations/smtp-gmail/gmail-5.png')} alt="gmail integration"/>